kaiosilveira/refactoring/README.md

 - [Rename variable](https://github.com/kaiosilveira/rename-variable-refactoring): Variable names are one of the most important aspects of our software systems.
 They play an integral role on explaining for code readers what a given piece of code does and how things relate to each other.
 Usually, as our knowledge about the domain evolve, a natural need to changing variable names to better reflect both our understanding and the actual behavior of the system arise.

+- [Introduce Parameter Object](https://github.com/kaiosilveira/introduce-parameter-object-refactoring): Oftentimes we see a group of parameters being used repeatedly as arguments for multiple functions.
+These groups are often suggesting a hidden structure inside the project's domain.
+When this pattern is detected, we can use **Introduce Parameter Object** to create a class based on these parameters and to use it instead.

 ## Disclaimer

 The main purpose of this repo is to help fixating the learnings from the book.
 Please refer to [Refactoring](https://martinfowler.com/books/refactoring.html) for more info about Fowler's work on the topic.